michasng/micha_core/README.md

-Extensions and widgets that are missing in Flutter's SDK.
+Extensions, widgets and other utilities that are missing in Flutter's SDK.

 ## Features